 Diagnosing keratitis typically involves the following:

 - Eye exam.
 Your doctor will perform a general examination of your eye.
-Although it may be uncomfortable to open your eyes for the exam, it's important that your doctor examines your eye.
+It may be uncomfortable to open your eye for the exam, but it's important that your doctor be able to examine your eye.
 The exam will include an effort to determine how well you can see (visual acuity), usually using standard eye charts.

 - Laboratory analysis.
 Your doctor may take a sample of tears or some cells from your cornea for laboratory analysis to determine the cause of keratitis and to help develop a treatment plan for your condition.

 Treatment of noninfectious keratitis varies depending on the cause.
 If your keratitis is caused by a scratch or extended contact lens wear, you may not need any treatment.
 If you're having significant tearing and pain, you may need to apply prescription medicine to the eye and wear an eye patch until your condition improves.

 Treatment of infectious keratitis varies, depending on the cause of the infection.